ashleyrobycreates/FiveMinuteFarms/README.md

 **Sign Up Sign In** The user can sign up or sign in if they want to.

 **Weather API** Using third-party API, this allows users to get the weather based on their locale, and use this to help with planting needs.
-Note: I had to install a certificate so that I could change my http to https.
-I also had to get help to make a backend server to store my API Key.
+Note: I had to install a SSL certificate, it kept saying "not secure", so that I could change my http to https.
+It was loaded in March 2024.
+It has been very buggy.
+Hopefully, this will load now.*

 **Garden Chart:** Growing chart in days based on seedlings, made based on my own research of over five years.